af83/ucengine-docs/core/api.md

 This is the good method to retrieve events in live.

 - You have to update the `start` parameter each time you ask te API.
 You can use the time api or get the datetime of the last event received.
+- Use the `mode` parameter to switch between the longpolling or streaming api.

 ### Search events in U.C.Engine